A note on the cycle of curves in a product of pairs: Introduction

-Logarithmic Gromov--Witten theory concerns cycles on moduli spaces of stable maps from pointed curves $(C,p_1,\ldots, p_n)$ to a pair $(Z,D_Z)$, where $Z$ is a smooth variety and $D_Z$ is a simple normal crossings divisor.
-The logarithmic structure prescribes the tangency orders of each point $p_i$ along each divisor $D_j$.
-This tangency order is equal to the scheme theoretic contact order for non-degenerate maps, but also remains locally constant in families.
-The resulting moduli space $\mathsf K_\Gamma(Z)$ is equipped with a virtual fundamental class and invariants are integrals of evaluation cycles from $Z$ and tautological classes against the virtual class~\cite{AC11,Che10,GS13}.
+from pointed curves to a simple normal crossings pair.
+The logarithmic structure on such a morphism prescribes the contact orders of each point $p_i$ along each divisor $D_j$.
+The contact order is equal to the scheme theoretic tangency order for non-degenerate maps, but is well-defined for arbitrary logarithmic maps and remains locally constant in families.
+The resulting moduli space $\mathsf K_\Gamma(Z)$ is equipped with a virtual fundamental class.
+Enumerative invariants are integrals of evaluation cycles from $Z$ and tautological cohomology classes against the virtual class~\cite{AC11,Che10,GS13}.
+When the divisor $D_Z$ is smooth, the theory is equivalent to Li's relative Gromov--Witten theory~\cite{Li01}.
+The latter is a subject in which researchers have discovered structural results which remain mysterious in logarithmic Gromov--Witten theory, see for instance~\cite{FP,FWY20,GV05,JPPZ2,MP06}.

-A basic property of the virtual structure of the spaces $\mathsf K_\Gamma(Z)$ that has appeared in recent work in the subject is the behaviour under products~\cite{Herr,HPS19,LQ18,NR19}.
-We revisit the question in this note from the viewpoint of tropical moduli theory.
-Let $(X,D_X)$ and $(Y,D_Y)$ be smooth projective varieties equipped with simple normal crossings divisors, and let $(Z,D_Z)$ be the product.